cinema antiplastique is a film and movement studio where

 phd: artistic research, dance, video, postcolonial ecologies, university of arts helsinki, finland

-masters of arts: practice based research, performance, university of warwick, england
+masters of arts: practice based research in performance art, university of warwick, england

 (transferred from performance studies ma, nyu)